SKS Microfinance swings to profit in Q3 after seven consecutive quarters of losses

 The company has also undertaken branch consolidation from 2,403 in Q3 FY11 to 1,298 in Q3 FY13 and headcount rationalisation from 25,735 in Q3 FY11 to 11,195 in Q3 FY13.

 (Edited by Prem Udayabhanu)

 SKS Microfinance Ltd. is a non banking financial company.
 It provides micro finance services to women in the rural areas.
-It offers income generation loans, mid-term loans, mobile loans, sangam store Loans, housing loans, funeral assistance, gold loan and life insurance.
-The firm also provides self-employed women financial assistance to support business enterprises such as raising livestock, running local retail shops called kirana stores, tailoring and other assorted trade and services.
+It offers income generation loans, mid-term loans, mobile loans, sangam store loans, housing loans, funeral assistance, gold loan and life insurance.
+The firm also provides self-employed women a financial assistance to support business enterprises such as raising livestock, running local retail shops called kirana stores, tailoring and other assorted trade and services.
 The company was founded in 1998 and is based in Hyderabad, Telangana.